Tips on how to deal with the holiday stress of relatives, shopping and entertaining this season

 No matter how good Internet shopping gets, sometimes you just have to go to the store—which, during the holidays, is about as much fun as a Teletubbies marathon or an ob-gyn checkup—or, shudder, both simultaneously.
 Start with a strategy to avoid the throngs as much as you can.
 Weekends are deadly; can your husband watch the kids while you hit the mall on a weeknight?
 You'll get twice as much done in half the time.

 Another trick is to look at the vendor's website beforehand to try to spot what you want so you can locate the merch quickly once you're through the doors.
 Of course, you'll probably still get caught in an overcrowded shop at least once or twice.
 "There's no way to make those situations less demanding, but you can make yourself more resilient," says Evans.

-Deborah Skolnik, a Parenting senior editor and mom of two, experiences very little stress this time of year, as her mother-in-law always hosts a fantastic holiday.
+Deborah Skolnik, a and mom of two, experiences very little stress this time of year, as her mother-in-law always hosts a fantastic holiday.